mschwartz/assembly-tutorial/README.md

 All this extends to 32 bit and 64 bit words.

 Multiplication of two values requires a double-sized result, or you lose a lot more than just the 9th bit!
-Consider 255 * 255 = 65025 (0xfe01), which fits in 16 bits but not in 8.
+Consider 255 x 255 = 65025 (0xfe01), which fits in 16 bits but not in 8.
 If we have a byte result, we get 0x01 due to the overflow, losing over 665000 in result value.

 ## Boolean Algebra